Your Mediation Information and

 Adept Mediation is committed to providing services to a high professional standard for all our clients.
 Our mediator Clare Hayes Guymer is a member of the College of Mediators and is registered with the Family Mediation Council and the Civil Mediation Council.
 Clare trained with National Family Mediation (NFM), the London School of Mediation, and the Chartered Institute of Arbitrators (CIArb).

-The fastest way to get started is to contact us, either by sending us your details or by arranging a free 10-minute call.
+The fastest way to get started is to contact us, either by sending us your details or by arranging a free 10-minute consultation by phone.

-Get in touch with us via email or phone:
+Get in touch with us via email or call us:

 ch@adeptmediation.com